sguox002/leetcode/leetcode-all.md

 alien language order is unknown. given a list of dictionary words sorted in alien language. derive the order from the dictionary words.
 - according to lexi rule create the graph and counting indegree
-- then use bfs to remove all source nodes first.
+- then use bfs to remove all source nodes first. (if want to get the smallest, use a pq) ->>
-->>

 <<-310	Minimum Height Trees    		34.3%	Medium